garrandall/popular-music-data/tracks/i-don-t-care-ed-sheeran-justin-bieber.md

 And you're making me feel like maybe I am somebody (Maybe I'm somebody) I can deal with the bad nights (With the bad nights) When I'm with my baby, yeah
+Oh oh oohohohh,oh (ohyeah, yeah, yeah)
-Ooh, ooh, ooh, ooh, ooh, ooh (Oh yeah, yeah, yeah) 'Cause I don't care as long as you just hold me near (Me near) You can take me anywhere (Anywhere, anywhere)
+'Cause I don't care as long as you just hold me near (Me near) You can take me anywhere (Anywhere, anywhere)
 And you're making me feel like I'm loved by somebody (I'm loved by somebody, yeah, yeah, yeah)
 I can deal with the bad nights
 When I'm with my baby, yeah
-Ooh, ooh, ooh, ooh, ooh, ooh
+Oh oh oohohohh,ohoh